dcamps-hacken/fields93/README.md

 >⚡Metamask -- As a wallet to deploy on testnets or mainnets.

->⚡Alchemy and Infura -- Nodes to connect to blockchains.
+>⚡Alchemy and Infura -- RPC entry points to blockchain.

 >⚡Etherscan -- And other blockchain explorers to verify contracts, interact with them and get additional info.